Portland Oregon Probate, Business, Estate Planning Lawyer - Chase Morinaka

 Should I have a Power of Attorney?

-Someone should handle your finances if you become incapacitated.
-Choose a person to:
+Will you ever need someone to care for your finances if you become incapacitated?
+Appoint a person to:

 • Make legal decisions for you.